MikeTadman/terraform-labs/README.md

 az login
 az account set --subscription "Testing"

-Don't forget to include a .git ignore file to prevent sensitive files from being uploaded to GitHub.
+Don't forget to include a .gitignore file to prevent sensitive files from being uploaded to GitHub.